bagder/uncurled/intro/resources.md

 # Resources

-You find details about the author of this book, Daniel, on [his site](https://daniel.haxx.se).
+You can find details about the author of this book, Daniel, on [his site](https://daniel.haxx.se).

 The content in this book is maintained and updated in [its git